-- The CFO is a key member of the "Alliance Leadership Team" (ALT) and "Alliance Management Team" (AMT), which are the most senior officer bodies charged with the leadership of the Council.
-That role includes helping to develop and implement strategy and to resource and deliver the Council's strategic objectives sustainably and in the public interest. - ➤ The CFO is actively involved in and able to bring influence to bear on, all material business decisions to ensure the immediate and longer term implications, opportunities and risks are considered, and alignment with the Council's overall financial strategy achieved. - Staffordshire Moorlands District Councils financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government.
+- The Chief Financial Officer is a key member of the "Alliance Leadership Team" (ALT) and "Alliance Management Team" (AMT), which are the most senior officer bodies charged with the leadership of the Council.
+That role includes helping to develop and implement strategies to resource and deliver the Council's strategic objectives sustainably and in the public interest. - ➤ The Chief Financial Officer is involved in and able to bring influence to bear on all material business decisions to ensure the immediate and longer-term implications, opportunities and risks are considered, and alignment with the Council's overall financial strategy achieved. - Staffordshire Moorlands District Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government. - ➤ The Council, along with Alliance partner High Peak Borough Council, has established a joint venture partnership with Ansa a subsidiary of Cheshire East Council to deliver waste collection, street cleaning, grounds maintenance and fleet management services.
+The collaborative arrangement has been assessed to be a joint operation and therefore is consolidated into the single entity financial statements of Staffordshire Moorlands District Council. - ➤ The Council, along with Alliance partner High Peak Borough Council, has established a joint venture partnership with Norse a subsidiary of Norfolk County Council to deliver capital projects and facilities management services.
+The collaborative arrangement has been assessed to be a joint operation and therefore is consolidated into the single entity financial statements of Staffordshire Moorlands District Council.